String Theory and Pre-big bang Cosmology: The pre-big bang scenario

 Let us consider, as a simple example, the exponential potential $V= -V_0 \exp (2 \fb)$ (with $V_0>0$), to be regarded here only as an effective, low-energy description of the quantum-loop backreaction, possibly computable at higher orders.
 Let us use, in addition, an equation of state (motivated by analytical simulations concerning the equation of state of a string gas in backgrounds with rolling horizons \cite{29}) evolving between the asymptotic values $p= - \r/3$ at $t \ra -\infty$ and $p= \r/3$ at $t \ra +\infty$, so as to match the low-energy pre-and post-big bang solutions (\ref{10}) and (\ref{8}), respectively.
 The plot of the corresponding solution (see \cite{11} for the exact analytic form) is illustrated in Fig. \ref{fig2}.

-The solution smoothly interpolates between the string perturbative vacuum at $t \ra -\infty$ and the standard, radiation-dominated phase at constant dilaton (described by Eq. (\ref{8})) at $ t \ra + \infty$, after a pre-big bang phase of growing curvature and growing dilaton described by Eq. (\ref{10}).
+The solution smoothly interpolates between the string perturbative vacuum at $t \ra -\infty$ and the standard, radiation-dominated phase at constant dilaton (described by Eq. (\ref{8})) at $ t \ra + \infty$, after a pre-big bang phase of growing curvature and growing dilaton described by Eq. (\ref{10}) (the growth of the coupling can be in principle accompanied also by a large amount of entropy production \cite{20a}).
 The dashed curves of Fig. \ref{fig2} represent the unbounded growth of $H$ in the low-energy solutions (\ref{8}), (\ref{10}), obtained in the absence of the dilaton potential.
 The plot of $V$ in Fig. \ref{fig2} shows that the potential contribution dominates the background evolution around the transition epoch $|t| \ra 0$, and rapidly disappears at large values of $|t|$.

 An even simpler (almost trivial) example is obtained, with the same potential, in the case $p=0$.
-The system of equations (\ref{12}) is then satisfied by a flat geometry ($H=0= \dot H$) and by a ``bell-like" time evolution of the dilaton, sustained by a constant energy density \cite{42}: \beq a =a_0, ~~~~~ \r=\r_0, ~~~~~ p=0, ~~~~~ e^\phi= {e^{\phi_0}\over 1 +(t/t_0)^2} \eeq (the integration constants $a_0$, $\phi_0$, $\r_0$, $t_0$ are related by $\r_0 \exp \phi_0= V_0 \exp(2 \phi_0)=4/t_0^2$).
-For $t \ra -\infty$ one has a globally flat initial Universe, filled with a constant and uniform distribution of ``dust" dark matter, very reminiscent of the ``Earth without form" mentioned in the Genesis.
-And only the dilaton is moving ``upon the face of the water" \dots
+The system of equations (\ref{12}) is then satisfied by a flat geometry ($H=0= \dot H$) and by a ``bell-like" time evolution of the dilaton, sustained by a constant energy density: we find indeed the very simple solution \cite{42} \beq a =a_0, ~~~~~ \r=\r_0, ~~~~~ p=0, ~~~~~ e^\phi= {e^{\phi_0}\over 1 +(t/t_0)^2} , \eeq where the integration constants $a_0$, $\phi_0$, $\r_0$, $t_0$ are related by $\r_0 \exp \phi_0= V_0 \exp(2 \phi_0)=4/t_0^2$.
+For $t \ra -\infty$ one has a globally flat initial Universe, filled with a constant and uniform distribution of ``dust" dark matter.